-Off-grid power FMO's financing is earmarked for off- grid power Off grid in energy means stand- alone power systems or mini-grids that provide energy to e.g. households, communities, businesses and agriculture in remote and/or peri-urban areas.
+Agribusinesses working with smallholders Allocations based on a pro-rata approach, in which the proportion of the value chain of the companies' core business of suppliers, distributors, retailers or customers determines the share of the investment that is eligible for Sustainability/Social Bond Financing.
+Smallholder farmers are defined as marginal and submarginal farm households that own and/or cultivate relatively small plots of land, have low access to technology, limited resources in terms of capital, skills, and risk management, and depend on family labor for most activities.
+(FAO) Youth Finance Allocations based on a pro-rata approach, in which the proportion of the loan portfolio that is eligible or part of FMO's financing earmarked towards youth, is in turn eligible for Sustainability/Social Bond Financing.
+Youth finance is defined as people under 35 Off-grid power At least 90% of the client's revenue is from sales of off-grid energy solutions OR FMO's financing is earmarked for off- grid power activities Off grid in energy means stand- alone power systems or mini-grids that provide energy to e.g. households, communities, businesses and agriculture in remote and/or peri-urban areas.
 It includes businesses active in a range of products and solutions, such as pico and solar home systems, as well as (improved) cook stoves, agricultural appliances and mini-grids Innovative solutions for the BOP Investments in businesses that use innovative models (including Fintech) to bring essential goods, services and livelihood opportunities to the BOP.
-At least 30% of the revenue of the business comes (or is expected to come) from the BOP activity.
-Financing is earmarked to BOP activity.
+At least 90% of the revenue of the business comes (or is expected to come) from the BOP activity.
+OR FMO's financing is earmarked to BOP activity.
 The general FMO definition of inclusive business applies.
-Gender: Women-owned SME FMO's financing is earmarked for womenowned MSME lending.
-A women-owned business is an enterprise which is: (a) at least for 51% owned by a woman or by women, or (b) (i) at least for 20% owned by a woman or by women, (ii). with a woman as CEO, COO, President or Vice President and (iii). if such enterprise has a board of directors, with at least 30% of such board of directors comprised of women.
-(IFC) Gender: Other The investment qualifies otherwise as an inclusive business investment AND at least 2/3 of the end-beneficiaries are women As an example, an investment in a microfinance institution would qualify for the gender label if at least 2/3 of the clients of the MFI are women.
-Inclusive business funds (equity or debt) Investments in funds with at least 50% of their investments expected to be in inclusive businesses.
-Financing is earmarked to inclusive businesses.
-Inclusive businesses are any of the categories of businesses defined above.
+Gender: Women-owned SME Allocations based on a pro-rata approach, in which the proportion of the loan portfolio that is eligible or part of FMO's financing earmarked towards female entrepeneurs, is in turn eligible for Sustainability/Social Bond Financing A women-owned business is an enterprise which is: (a) at least for 51% owned by a woman or by women, or (b) (i) at least for 20% owned by a woman or by women, (ii). with a woman as CEO, COO, President or Vice President and (iii). if such enterprise has a board of directors, with at least 30% of such board of directors comprised of women.
+(IFC) Gender: Other Allocations based on a pro-rata approach, in which the proportion of the loan portfolio that is eligible or part of FMO's financing earmarked towards inclusive business for women specifically, is in turn eligible for Sustainability/Social Bond Financing Access to basic good or service, specifically or disproportionally targeting women.
+Inclusive business funds (equity or debt) Allocations based on the funds strategy approach, in which the proportion of the fund portfolio that is eligible, is in turn eligible for Sustainability/Social Bond Financing Inclusive businesses are any of the categories of businesses defined above.